 Apple’s desire to eliminate as many ports as possible on their laptops may be aesthetically pleasing, but it’s also a pain in the ass.

-I bought a new Macbook Pro.
-I plan to use it for recording our Speak Up storytelling shows and one or more podcasts that we are preparing to launch.
+I bought a new MacBook Pro.
+I plan to use it to record our Speak Up storytelling shows and one or more podcasts we are preparing to launch.

 Apple equips its laptops with a single audio port, which is annoying.
-On the old machine, this single audio port was a headphone jack that could be reversed so you could input audio from a mixer board or microphone.
+On the old machine, this single audio port was a headphone jack that could be reversed, allowing you to input audio from a mixer board or microphone.
 It solved the problem, but it was still annoying.
 It’s nice to be able to monitor audio via headphones while also recording.

 Still, it was fine.
 No big deal.

-On the new machine, however, that dual capability of the audio port has been taken away, meaning the only way to input sound into the machine is via a USB output, which many mixer boards, microphones, and other pieces of audio equipment don’t always have.
+On the new machine, however, that dual capability of the audio port has been removed, meaning the only way to input sound is via a USB input, which many mixer boards, microphones, and other audio equipment don’t always have.

 Also, it took two trips to the Apple store, 45 minutes of my time, and five “geniuses” to determine the problem.
 None of them were aware of the change, so eventually a search of the plain old Internet (something I could’ve done at home) identified the problem.